 Bringing the flavours of the Deep South to Manchester, The Blues Kitchen is the perfect place to dine if you want to leave full.
 We’re talking hearty plates of St Louis pork rib, rib-eye steaks, beef brisket and burgers, alongside a whopping menu of decadent cocktails, drool-worthy desserts (hello, deep-fried Oreo donuts!) – all with a hefty side of jazz, funk and soul.
 The Blues Kitchen, 13 Quay St, M3 3HN.

 Transforming their new Leftbank venue into a Miami-inspired paradise, guests at 202 Kitchen will not only be left in awe by the coral pink decor infused with cheeky nods to Grand Theft Auto, but the casual menu of comforting soul food, too.
 Think stylish plates that are perfect for sharing such as chicken wings, tempura prawns, mini burgers, mac and cheese and more, allowing guests to try an array of dishes while they’re there.
 202 Kitchen, 6-8 Left Bank, M3 3AN.

 10. Scene Indian Street Kitchen

 A versatile spot for warming Indian grub, Scene Indian Street Kitchen offers a curry with a difference, focussing on traditional Indian street grub with an Oriental twist.
-The extensive menu covers everything you could possibly dream up, from classic curries and tandoori meat, to Indian-themed burgers and Indo-Chinese stir-fries.
+The extensive and halal-friendly menu covers everything you could possibly dream up, from classic curries and tandoori meat, to Indian-themed burgers and Indo-Chinese stir-fries.
 Scene Indian Street Kitchen, 4 Left Bank, M3 3AN.